blukaniro/rootmeasure/README.md

 # References
 When you use this macro in your paper, please refer to two papers.
-Tajima, R. Kato, Y. 2011.
+Tajima, Ryosuke and Kato, Yoichiro.
+2011.
 Comparison of threshold algorithms for automatic image processing of rice roots using freeware ImageJ.
-Field Crops Res.
+Field Crops Research.
 121: 460-463.
-Tajima, R. Kato, Y. 2013.
+Tajima, Ryosuke and Kato, Yoichiro.
+2013.
 A Quick Method to Estimate Root Length Distribution in Diameter Classes by Using Freeware ImageJ.
-Plant Prod.
-Sci.
+Plant Production.
+Science.
 16: 9-11.

 Thanks.